grafana/scenes/docusaurus/docs/scene-layout.md

 ### Step 3.
 Add layout children

-`SceneGridLayout` has `children` property.
+`SceneGridLayout` has a `children` property.
 It accepts an array of `SceneGridItem` or `SceneGridRow` objects.
-Create scene with two grid item in a row:
+Create a scene with two grid items in a row:

 ```ts
 const myScene = new EmbeddedScene({